 "It's important for us that we can provide struggling families with more than just food or clothing, this type of donation allows us to do that by helping parents bring a smile to the faces of their children.
 These books will be given a new life on the bookshelves and in the bedrooms of children in need across our city."
 Ray O'Donnell, Executive Officer Brisbane Diocese, St Vincent de Paul QLD.

-At Zart, we believe the arts is vital to the cognitive and creative development of young people, and valuing educators and their role in this process is our priority.
-Zart Education is firmly committed to delivering relevant, engaging and meaningful learning programs and we have been working closely with teachers for thirty years.
-Our team includes professional educators, industry experts and contemporary Australian artists.
-We believe in arts learning, art making and art fun!
+The team at Zart believes the arts is vital to the cognitive and creative development of young people, and valuing educators and their role in this process is their priority.
+Zart Education is firmly committed to delivering relevant, engaging and meaningful learning programs and has been working closely with teachers for thirty years.
+Their team includes professional educators, industry experts and contemporary Australian artists.
+They believe in arts learning, art making and art fun!

 “For so long now, the Children’s Book Council of Australia and CBCA Children’s Book Week have supported art teachers, classroom teachers and librarians in fostering the love of Australian literature by capturing the imagination of young people.
 The value is immeasurable.
 It encourages creative, informed and positive social engagement by highlighting the importance of storytelling.
 Zart is a very proud partner of the Children’s Book Council of Australia.”
 Nic Plowman, Education Manager, Zart Education